UKPLab/CARE/docs/source/for_developers/before_you_start.rst

 Before you start your development process within the CARE tool, please read this quick overview on prerequisites and your building options.

-If you want to contribute code to the CARE community, please make sure that you adhere to the :doc:`Coding Conventions and Development Paradigms <../for_developers/conventions>`.
+If you just want to get started real quick, check out the `devbuild`_ below.